-As mentioned, our agents use TD3 as a ``basis'' algorithm.
-In principle, any DRL algorithm could have been used instead (e.g., any DRL method well-suited for continuous action spaces, if the focus is in such domains).
-Since ours is an exploration framework, we wanted to use a DRL algorithm that is not tied to any exploration strategy---and TD3 uses a `vanilla' one that can be readily replaced with ADEU.
-By contrast, SAC~\cite{Haarnoja2018SAC} uses the entropy framework, and hence it is tied to that framework's particular exploration strategy.
+Our agents use TD3 as a ``basis'' algorithm.
+In principle, any DRL algorithm could have been used instead.
+Since ours is an exploration framework, we used a DRL algorithm not tied to any exploration strategy---and TD3 uses a `vanilla' one that can be readily replaced with ADEU.
+By contrast, SAC~\cite{Haarnoja2018SAC} uses the entropy framework, and hence, it is tied to that framework's particular exploration strategy.

-We also implement three agents to act as our main competitors, in order to test ADEU against representatives of three standard families of exploration methods: IM exploration, epistemic uncertainty-driven exploration, and (parameter-space) noise exploration.
+We also implement three agents to act as our main competitors, to test ADEU against representatives of three standard families of exploration methods: IM exploration, epistemic uncertainty-driven exploration, and (parameter-space) noise exploration.
 Specifically, we test against {\em TD3+RND}, an agent that acts greedily in the environment with a reward function equal to $r_\text{extrinsic}(s) + r^\text{RND}_\text{intrinsic}(s)$ (cf. Equations~\ref{eq:im-original} and~\ref{eq:rnd}).
 In addition, we compare against {\em TD3+UCB}, an agent that selects actions aiming to maximize Equation~\ref{eq:ucb}.

 Finally, for interest, we also create an agent that uses Noisy Nets~\cite{fortunato2018noisy} to perturb the actor's network and achieve more efficient exploration.
 We compare against this {\em TD3+Noisy Nets} agent, since Noisy Nets is a popular choice for exploring robotic domains.
 Note that Noisy Nets does not utilize any definition of uncertainty---it is just an ``improved'' TD3 agent in terms of exploration.